-Sociology 101 or 102 partially satisfies 2007 Core Curriculum requirements in History and Social Sciences, Area E-2.
 Sociology courses that satisfy the 2014 Core Curriculum are designated in the course descriptions.

 Technology Requirements for Sociology Major/Minor

 To meet Program Learning Outcomes and to provide access to technology, sociology majors and minors will be required to use a laptop computer with wireless network capability meeting or exceeding the recommended requirements specified under the Technology Tab in Wolf Den.
 These laptops must have the basic software functionality of Microsoft Word, PowerPoint, and Excel through Windows 365 available free of charge through the Technology Tab in Wolf Den.